 Please understand, I’m far from a perfect MIL.
 There’s a learning curve, whether you are just starting as an young in-law, or starting all over again as a MIL.
 But you grow and learn through your mistakes.

 Yes, it’s work, but as I look at my own three beautiful in-law adult children, they are not just my children’s spouses, they are my family.

 If it’s truly a monster-in-law situation, you work toward the healthiest relationship possible that is within your power.

 You pull together within your immediate family.
 You pray.
 You don’t cover up what’s wrong or allow damaging behavior toward your children or your family go unchecked.
 That’s when boundaries, which is not punishment but putting mutual guidelines in place to have the healthiest relationship possible, make sense.

-Those boundaries might be, “We love you so much, but if you belittle my wife in front of my children, it’s unfortunate, but we’ll have to leave.
+Those boundaries might be, “We love you so much, but if you belittle my husband in front of my children, it’s unfortunate, but we’ll have to leave.
 The door is always open, but that can’t happen.”

 That becomes a mutual boundary.
 It means you don’t down grandma or grandpa (or daughter-in-law or son-in-law) in front of the kids.
 That you don’t bash her in front of your friends.